haustin71/Holden-And-Robel-Robot-Arm-Project/README.md

 # CAD
 ## Description
 This is a section that will go over all the things that were being made in CAD.
+# Code
+## Description
+This will be the coding aspect of our project.
+# Milestones
+## Description
+Here is our milestone part of the project
+# Reflection